urfinjs/Ki-Chain-testnet-challenge/relayer-setup-guide.md

       channel-id: channel-61
 ```

-also change channels for umee chain in both pathes
+also change channel-id's for umee chain in both pathes
 ```
 paths:
   ki_to_umee: